An examination of the co-distribution of malaria and schistosomiasis in rural Uganda

 RESEARCH EXPERIENCE, RESEARCH METHODS AND TRAINING

-This project will use data from an ongoing cohort study (SchistoTrack/EpiMM-Schisto) in rural villages in Uganda where S. mansoni is endemic.
+This project will use data from an ongoing cohort study (SchistoTrack) in rural villages in Uganda where S. mansoni is endemic.
 Ethical approvals have been obtained.
-The baseline and first annual follow-up will be collected prior to the start of this DPhil project.
+The baseline and two annual follow-ups will be completed prior to the start of this DPhil project.
 Three more years of follow-up will occur during the timeframe of this DPhil.
-This analysis will focus on a random sample of approximately 1800 households from 45 villages.
-To measure infection status/intensity, one child (aged 5+ years) and one adult (aged 18+ years) will be sampled from each study household (~3600 individuals).
+A random sample of approximately 2400 households from 52 villages (~4000 individuals aged 5+ years) will be available for analysis.
 Both rapid diagnostics and microscopy data are available for both infections.
 Detailed information will be available on demographics, socioeconomic status, and water, sanitation, and hygiene access/behaviours, ecology, household location, and individual mobility (GPS trackers).
 Remote sensing data also will be available.

 - Establish the epidemiology of malaria infection status, intensity, and mixed species infections in the study population.

 - Identify shared pathways between malaria and schistosomiasis using Bayesian networks comparing differences in using expert opinion, machine learned networks, or a combination thereof.